 A great deal of attention has been given to understanding how corporate governance and ownership structures affect firm's performance.
 Corporate governance can influence a firm's performance whenever a conflict of interest arises between management and shareholders and/or between controlling and minority shareholders.
-In the management-shareholders conflict, the agency problem manifests itself in management's low effort and unproductive investments, usually known as perquisites.
+In the managementshareholders conflict, the agency problem manifests itself in management's low effort and unproductive investments, usually known as perquisites.
 In the controlling-minority shareholders conflict, the controlling ones use their power to benefit themselves at the expense of the minority shareholders, in what is called expropriation or private benefits of control.
-The root of both conflicts is the fact that the manager in the first case, and the controlling shareholders in the resources diverted.
-Thus, it is conceivable that, in light of this incentive structure, insiders will maximize their (pecuniary and non-pecuniary) utility even when the firm as a whole will not.
+The root of both conflicts is the fact that the manager in the first case, and the controlling shareholders in the second one, receive only a portion of the firm's net revenue, while they fully appropriate the resources diverted.
+Thus, it is conceivable that, in light of this incentive structure, insiders will maximize their (pecuniary and nonpecuniary) utility even when the firm as a whole will not.
 Of course, the ability to fulfill these goals is conditioned to the power insiders have in the company's decision process.
 Managers will enjoy more power as they are part or act in connivance with the board and the controlling shareholders.
 In turn, the power of controlling shareholders relies in how effectively they can manipulate board decisions by the way of voting majorities and other means - distortionary policies will then be heightened as the ratio between voting to cash flow rights is higher (see La Porta et al. (1999) and Claessens, Djankov, Fan and Lang (1999)).
 Outsiders have two main instruments to counterbalance this power: the enforcement of adequate corporate governance standards and the quality of the regulatory and legal environment, which should discourage detrimental actions by insiders and, once committed, allow affected stakeholders to challenge them through corporate and judicial channels.